 Formed by the most extensive and diverse coral reefs in the Colombian Caribbean continental coastline, the Rosario and San Bernardo archipelagos are protected by the Rosario and San Bernardo Corals National Natural Park.

-The Rosario Islands (Islas del Rosario) are an archipelago of about 28 small islands, located off the Atlantic coast of Colombia, in the Caribbean Sea.
-They consist of a mostly-underwater platform composed of successive coral formations at various depths.
+The Rosario Islands (Islas del Rosario) is an archipelago of about 28 small islands located off the Atlantic coast of Colombia in the Caribbean Sea.
+They comprise a mostly-underwater platform composed of successive coral formations at various depths.

-Situated approximately 100 km (62 miles) from Cartagena, the Rosario Islands are administered by Colombia's Bolivar Department.
-Geographically, the archipelago is part of the Caribbean Region of Colombia and is one of the 46 Natural National Parks of Colombia.
+Situated approximately 100 km (62 mi) from Cartagena, the Rosario Islands are administered by Colombia's Bolivar Department.
+Geographically, the archipelago is part of the Caribbean Region of Colombia and is one of Colombia's 46 Natural National Parks.

-Although some of the islands are rocky or surrounded by mangroves, many of them exhibit pristine, white sand beaches along with sparkling blue waters and palm trees.
-They are popular as a tourist destination and for day trips from the mainland.
+Although some of the islands are rocky or surrounded by mangroves, many exhibit pristine, white sand beaches, sparkling blue waters, and palm trees, they are popular as tourist destinations and for day trips from the mainland.